I recently got five calls within a few hours, all with the same questions:

 That something was Brenda Watson’s TV show, Heart of Perfect Health airing PBS during fund-raising drive.

-Ms. Watson gives very specific advice on how to use Omega-3, enzymes, detoxes and probiotics to cool down ‘silent inflammation.’
+Ms. Watson gives very specific advice on how to use Omega-3, enzymes, detoxes and probiotics to improve heart health’

 I’ll get to the Vitamin D part in a second…